kiboschool/course-programming-1/src/lessons/files/basic_file_operations.md

 This is the first time we use files!
 The file has three lines
 ```
-Reading the file with size would look like:
+Reading a file with size would look like:
 ```
 > f = open("check.txt",'r',encoding = 'utf-8')
 > f.read(4) # read the first 4 data